Anytime Detection of Strategic Deviations in Multi-Agent Systems: Monitoring Repeated Normal-Form Games

 Proposition \ref{prop:optimal-lambda} gives a clean theoretical insight: the optimal betting fraction $\lambda$ exactly matches the slack parameter $\eta$ that specifies the alternative hypothesis.
 In practice, however, $\eta$ is usually unknown: it is precisely what we aim to detect.
 As a result, fixing a single value of $\lambda$ that does not align with the true $\eta$ can lead to a substantial loss of power.

 This motivates considering a \emph{mixture} of e-values corresponding to different $\lambda$ values, rather than committing to a single one.
 This approach, introduced by \citet{robbins1970statistical} in its modern form, automatically balances sensitivity across a range of potential deviations without requiring a prior selection of a single tuning parameter.
 Variants of this approach have been widely used in recent work on sequential testing and e-values \citep{de2009self,kaufmann2021mixture,howard2021time,waudby2024time}.
+An alternative is a \emph{plug-in} approach, in which $\lambda$ is set at each round using a data-driven estimate computed from past observations; this preserves the supermartingale property as long as $\lambda_t$ is $\mathcal{F}_{t-1}$-measurable \citep{waudbysmith2023estimating}.
+We adopt the mixture approach in what follows, but the procedure extends directly to plug-in choices of $\lambda$.

 \begin{corollary} Let $\nu\in\Delta((0,1])$ be any probability distribution on~$(0,1]$, and define the mixture process

 where $M_{i,t}^{(a_i')}(\lambda)$ is the supermartingale defined in Equation~(\ref{eq:supermartingale}).
 Then, under the null hypothesis~$\mathcal{H}_0$,~$(M_{i,t}^{(a_i')}(\nu))_{t \ge 0}$ is also a nonnegative supermartingale. \end{corollary}